kisom/crypto_intro/pycrypto.md

 I will note here that the python `random` module is completely unsuitable for cryptography (as it is completely deterministic).
 You shouldn't use it for cryptographic code.

+Symmetric ciphers are so-named because the key is shared across any entities.
+There are three key sizes for AES: 128-bit, 192-bit, and 256-bit.